All Episodes

 I think Rod Rosenstein has been conflicted from day one.

-Uh I do believe it's a witch hunt.
+I do believe it's a witch hunt.

-I now believe it's a fishing expedition.
+I now believe it's a phishing expedition.

-Uh they have now backdoored their way into all of the president's personal records from when he was a citizen, and now they're talking about Stormy Daniels, the Access Hollywood tape, and some woman named Karen McDougall.
+They have now backdoored their way into all of the president's personal records from when he was a citizen, and now they're talking about Stormy Daniels, the Access Hollywood tape, and some woman named Karen McDougall.

-Uh what is any of this have to do with Russia?
+What does any of this have to do with Russia?

-Nothing to do with Russia, and that's why I've really decided after thinking about this for a long time.
+And that's why I've really decided, after thinking about this for a long time, I'm just sort of against the special prosecutors.

-I'm not for one on McCabe and Strzok and all that too, because I think it just they run so far afield, and nobody's really been indicted over Russian collusion.
+I'm not for one on McCabe and Strzok and all that, too, because I think it just they run so far afield, and nobody's really been indicted over Russian collusion.

 It's all over extraneous stuff.